Things to look for when selecting backlink sites for SEO

 Overall site content

 This should be given the highest priority.
 If the content on the site reads too much like it’s written by an AI bot, then that’s not something readers would be interested in going through.
-Read some articles published on that site and see if that’s something useful, is that information something that you might find useful when you are looking for that particular thing.
-This is something that people might often ignore, but unless someone actual reads something on that site, that link you want to get wouldn’t be much useful otherwise.
+Read some articles published on that site and see if that’s something a reader might find useful or interesting.
+This is something basic that people often ignore, but unless someone actual reads something on that site, that link you want to get wouldn’t be much useful otherwise.